Meet the Team

 He was co-founder of the military committee of the North Carolina State Bar in 1981, and he has been a member of the committee or its director ever since.
 He is a past chair of the Military Committee of the ABA Family Law Section, and served on the ABA Working Group for the Protection of the Rights of Servicemembers in 2002-2003.
 He received the American Bar Association's Grassroots Advocacy Award in 2014 for his work on military custody in helping to write the Uniform Deployed Parents Custody and Visitation Act and getting military custody legislation enacted in over twenty states.
 He was a member of the Department of Defense panel of experts on revising the Former Spouses' Protection Act in 1997.

-Mark Sullivan advises and assists fellow attorneys from across the country in drafting military pension division orders, Survivor Benefit Plan, and consulting on military divorce issues.
+Mark Sullivan advises and assists fellow attorneys from across the country in drafting military pension division orders, deciding on the Survivor Benefit Plan, and resolving other military divorce issues.
 He has been accepted as an expert for military pension division for oral testimony in cases in eight states, and was recognized as a national expert in military pension division in a 2011 Minnesota Court of Appeals decision.
 He has been cited in at least eight appellate/supreme court decisions in at least seven different states besides North Carolina.
 He has prepared military pension division orders for fellow attorneys in over 33 states.

 Mr. Sullivan is the editor of "Family Law Practice and Procedure Manual" (NC Academy of Trial Lawyers, 2000), and he has written numerous articles on trial advocacy, negotiating techniques, the use of computers, and the practice of family law.
-He is a frequent speaker at military and family law programs and is an annual lecturer on family law at the Army JAG School and the Naval Justice School.
+He is a frequent speaker at military and family law programs and at the Army JAG School and the Naval Justice School.

 Mr. Sullivan is a member of the American Academy of Matrimonial Lawyers, the Family Law Sections of the North Carolina Bar Association and the American Bar Association, the Judge Advocates Association, and the Reserve Officers Association.
 In September, 2000, he was certified by the AAML as a family law arbitrator.